19 May 2020

 Making a Will in Guernsey

-Not only can a will refer to the disposal of a person’s estate, it can also include additional information.
+Not only can a Will refer to the disposal of a person’s estate, it can also include additional information.
 For example, it can express a person’s wishes as to whom they would like to administer their estate or care for minor children.
-It might also include wishes relating to trust provisions and deferment clauses, specific legacies and burial/cremation wishes.
+It might also include wishes relating to trust provisions and deferment clauses, specific clegacies and burial/cremation wishes.

 How much does it cost?

-To make a will a person must have what is known as testamentary capacity.
-In general terms this means that the person making the will, must be of full age (18 years old) and sound mind.
-It is usual to have the testator’s capacity confirmed by a medical opinion when dealing with elderly or infirm testators.
+To make a Will a person must have what is known as testamentary capacity.
+In general terms this means that the person making the Will, must be of full age (18 years old) and sound mind.
+It is usual to have the testator’s capacity confirmed dby a medical opinion when dealing with elderly or infirm testators.

 In this case, a person is said to have died intestate.
 At this point the law sets out clear rules as to who will inherit upon the death of a Guernsey domiciled or realty owning individual.